carolinaecalderon/sortinputs/README.md

 Additionally, to play devil's advocate, if the highest priority for this project is its scalability, performance, and quick implementation, Golang generally has both better metrics than Python when it comes to concurrency/threading on CPUs, and it's easier to read/write than C++ for the sake of a simple take-home assignment.

 ### Test cases
-I included three sets of test cases: (1) a "simple" case that matched the example provided in the assignment write-up, (2) a "complex" case with multiple sub-directories and files, and (3) a "chaos" case where I tried to intentionally introduce edge cases to trip up my program.
+I included three sets of test cases:
+* a "simple" case that matched the example provided in the assignment write-up
+* a "complex" case with multiple sub-directories and files
+* a "chaos" case where I tried to intentionally introduce edge cases to trip up my program

 ## Instructions
 ### Python